speed-tb/nyishi/README.md

-# nyishi
+# Nyishi njz
-Repository with raw and transcribed dataset of Nyishi collected using different methods.
+Repository with raw and transcribed dataset of Nyishi language collected using different methods.
+The transcriptions are in both the native and the IPA scripts.